 • Unnecessary extra material in structural elements is minimized.

-• Easy to optimize the structure by changing the size of the beams and deck elements in the model.
+• Easy to optimise the structure by changing the size of the beams and deck elements in the model.

 • Damping factor, which is material specific and obtained from codes or measurements.